New Zealand Emergency Mobile Alerts System

 What does the Emergency Mobile Alert look and sound like?

 We have included this screen shot from a 2017 test carried out by the Ministry of Civil Defence and Emergency Management.
 As noted it lets the person who received an alert know who it came came from and what the emergency situation type is.
-If you click on the following link you can check out a YouTube video we took of the alert when it came through to see how it is received on a phone and what it sounds like.

 Still want to know more?